 What is an accepted offer and what does it mean?

-Getting an accepted offer is the first big step in buying apartment.
-It means you and the seller have come to an agreement about the price and rough terms of the deal.
-That being said, nothing is official at this point.
-The details of the transaction need to be worked out and due diligence needs to come back clean.
+Getting an accepted offer is the first big step in buying an apartment.
+It means you and the seller have come to an agreement about the price and rough terms of the deal but crucially, nothing is binding.

-Between the accepted offer and signed contract, you or seller can walk away with no penalty whatsoever.
-For example, the seller can switch to a better offer or you can switch to a better apartment.
-That's why it's important to move quickly at this stage.
+Between the accepted offer and signed contract, you or the seller can walk away with no penalty whatsoever.
+The seller can accept a higher offer from someone else or you can decide to buy a different apartment.
+For this reason, it's important to move quickly at this stage.

 What happens immediately after an offer is accepted?